 Vodafone is one of the largest telecoms carriers in the world, with exposure to some of the fastest-growing markets in the world (Africa and India).

 After having divested several of its loss-making non-core divisions, Vodafone managed to renew its focus on its core and show strong growth.
 In the last fiscal year, Vodafone’s organic service revenue growth was 0.8% (total group revenue grew by 3%), with organic adjusted EBITDA growing 2.6%.
 This is primarily due to Vodafone’s efforts in reducing its operating expenses, mainly in Europe where it saved €400 million in OPEX as part of its ongoing efforts.

-In addition to this year-on-year growth, Vodafone’s adjusted EBITDA margins of 33.1% mark the fifth consecutive year of margin expansion, showing that the group slow growth in Europe and deeper forays in Africa bring along an increased profitability.
+In addition to this year-on-year growth, Vodafone’s adjusted EBITDA margins of 33.1% mark the fifth consecutive year of margin expansion.

-As Vodafone develops new solutions in the 5G, IoT and mobile payment spheres while maintaining its strong position in legacy mobile, business and fixed telecoms markets, the group should continue to grow profitably in the years to come.
+As Vodafone develops new solutions in the 5G, IoT and mobile payment spheres while maintaining its strong position in legacy mobile, business and fixed telecoms markets.

 2. Excellent liquidity position in the medium term

 At the beginning of 2020, Vodafone had a large debt balance (€54 billion) but showed no sign of liquidity issues.
 Indeed, the company had almost €20 billion in cash, with only €7 billion in debts maturing in the next three years.